Key Takeaways:

 What is the Maximum Penalty for Copyright Infringement?

 The maximum penalty for copyright infringement varies depending on the jurisdiction and whether the infringement is considered a civil or criminal offence.
 Generally, penalties can include monetary damages, imprisonment, fines, and other remedies.
-Here is a general overview of the maximum penalties:

-• Monetary damages: In some jurisdictions, there may be no specific cap on actual damages and the infringer’s profits.
+- Monetary damages: In some jurisdictions, there may be no specific cap on actual damages and the infringer’s profits.
 However, statutory damages, which are predetermined amounts per infringed work, often have maximum limits.
-For example, in the United States, statutory damages can range from $750 to $30,000 per work, or up to $150,000 per work in cases of willful infringement.
+For example, in the United States, statutory damages can range from $750 to $30,000 per work, or up to $150,000 per work in cases of willful copyright infringement.

-• Injunctions: Courts may issue orders to stop the unauthorised use of the copyrighted material, remove it from circulation, or destroy any infringing copies.
+- Injunctions: Courts may issue orders to stop the unauthorised use of the copyrighted material, remove it from circulation, or destroy any infringing copies.
 The extent of an injunction can vary depending on the case and jurisdiction.

-• Imprisonment: The maximum prison sentence for copyright infringement varies by country and the severity of the offence.
+- Imprisonment: The maximum prison sentence for copyright infringement varies by country and the severity of the offence.
 In the United States, for instance, a felony copyright infringement conviction can result in up to five years in prison for first-time offenders and up to ten years for repeat offenders.

 Punishments for Copyright Infringers in India – A Detailed View